Australian operator offers a 3.81-for-1 share offer, providing flexibility in short-term cash liquidity to shareholders.

 Betr Makes Strategic Offer for Full PointsBet Ownership, Challenging MIXI Buyout

 Matt Tripp, Betr’s chairman, explains that the offer provides important value to shareholders: “We provide value, ensure execution certainty, and give leadership experience needed for delivery.”
-This offer will need approval from regulators, agreement from PointsBet shareholders, and must also meet ASX listing rule conditions.
+This offer will require approval from regulators, an agreement from PointsBet shareholders, and must also meet the ASX listing rule conditions.
 Betr also states that employee incentive awards for PointsBet will not become vested just because of this offer.
 They predict over $40 million in synergies if they secure full ownership, which is based on findings by a Big Four consultant.